Azure Managed Cache Service

 |For guidance on choosing the right Azure Cache offering for your application, see Which Azure Cache offering is right for me?.|

-Azure Managed Cache Service provides a way for you to perform caching that helps you build fast, scalable applications in through a secure, dedicated cache.
+Azure Managed Cache Service provides a way for you to perform caching that helps you build fast, scalable applications in Microsoft Azure through a secure, dedicated cache.
 A secure, dedicated cache is created for you in the region of your choice and you have total control over the cache, guaranteeing isolation of your business critical data.

 Managed Cache Service is available in the following three offerings.

 Basic - Cache in sizes from 128MB to 1GB in 128MB increments, with one default named cache